Jacob-Hegy/HTB-Write-Ups/CCNA Notes/README.md

 ## Disclaimer

 I will be the first to admit, these notes won't be for everyone.
-I already have a background in IT and computer science, so these notes will be appropriate at someone with a similar background.
+I already have a background in IT and computer science, so these notes will be appropriate for someone with a similar background.
 Some of the more basic stuff that I'll be skipping over are:
 - Binary
 - Hexadecimal
 - Wireshark